 I recently had a pending client that wanted me to sign a 5-page and 8-point font NDA (non-disclosure agreement) written by a lawyer before we talked about his product idea.
 I respectfully declined to read this due to many factors, one of those being the time it would take me to read it and decode legal jargon before finding out if the product is something within the areas of my core strengths.
 In the two years I've been consulting since I left my corporate fashion job, I've only had one client provide a reasonable NDA that I signed.
 It was 1-page long, written in plain English, and non-threatening.
 I completely understand the concern for privacy around new ideas and take it quite seriously.
+I'm a business owner too.
 My family sometimes does not even know what I'm working on until the product launch.

 NDA's work both ways so this will cover both of us.
 Here is the actual clause in case you were curious: